BillRaymond/agile-in-action-minima/_posts/2023-02-28-remedies-for-a-scrum-master-with-a-waterfall-hangover.md

 **Intro:** Welcome to the Agile Inaction Podcast with Bill Raymond.
 Bill will explore how business disruptors are adopting agile techniques to gain a competitive advantage in this fast-paced technology driven market.

-### Remedies for a Scrum Master with a Waterfall Hangover
+### Remedies for a Scrum Master with a waterfall hangover

 **Bill Raymond:** Hi, and welcome to the podcast.
 Today I'm joined by Angela Johnson, certified Scrum trainer and author of the Scrum Master_ Files_.